-Canon 1Ds versus Panasonic LX10
+Canon 1Ds vs Panasonic LX10

 The Canon EOS-1Ds and the Panasonic Lumix DMC-LX10 (labelled Panasonic LX15 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2002 and September 2016.
 The 1Ds is a DSLR, while the LX10 is a fixed lens compact.
 The cameras are based on a full frame (1Ds) and an one-inch (LX10) sensor.
-The Canon has a resolution of 11 megapixel, whereas the Panasonic provides 20 MP.
+The Canon has a resolution of 11 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX10 is considerably smaller (74 percent) than the Canon 1Ds.
 It is worth mentioning in this context that the 1Ds is splash and dust resistant, while the LX10 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX10 has a lens built in, whereas the 1Ds is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1Ds and their specifications in the Canon EF Lens Catalog.